 The money for the $1.5 million target comes from two sources in our plan:

-2. Local private sector pledges.
+- Local private sector pledges.
 The pledgers will deposit money into the dedicated fund only after an airline commits to starting new service.
-Our goal is a minimum of $700,000.
+Our goal is a minimum of $700,000 up to $1 million.

-After the first 3 months of operations, if ticket revenue does not meet or exceed the pre-negotiated Minimum Revenue the Minimum Revenue Guarantee (MRG) fund is tapped to make the airline whole.
-This happens quarterly during the 2-year start-up period.
+After each 3 months of operations, if ticket revenue does not meet or exceed the pre-negotiated level, the Minimum Revenue Guarantee (MRG) fund is tapped to make up the shortfall.
+This only happens quarterly during the 2-year start-up period.

 Only a portion of the local funds are used during initial draw down of the MRG funds.
 A ratio that includes mostly grant money and only a part of the local fund is used first, protecting the majority of the local fund.

 - If enough tickets are purchased, filling approximately 85% of seats, the MRG is never used and the funds are given back to the donors.